-KALB began broadcasting on September 29, 1954 with NBC's airing of the 1954 World Series.
-It aired an analog signal on VHF channel 5.
-The station has been an NBC affiliate from day one, although it also carried programs from the classic big four networks, until DuMont folded in 1955 and cable penetration in the early 1960s provided various network affiliates from Lafayette, Baton Rouge, and Shreveport.
-The original owners were W. H. Allen and Shreveport businessman T. B. Lanford.
-In 1957, Lanford purchased Allen's stake in the station as well as its radio partners, and he owned it via his company, Red River Valley Broadcasting, making KALB a sister station to fellow NBC affiliate KPLC in Lake Charles until that station was sold in 1964.
-KALB also aired programming from ABC, such as Happy Days, on a secondary basis from 1954 until the early 1980s, shortly before rival station (and future ABC affiliate) KLAX-TV (channel 31) signed on.
-Furthermore, KALB also aired Sesame Street for a brief period of time from December 1970 until December 1971; the show was removed to much viewer backlash, but over-the-air viewers could receive the program via WBRZ and later KLTM prior to KLPA's sign on.
+KALB debuted on September 29, 1954, with NBC's coverage of the 1954 World Series.
+On VHF channel 5, it broadcast an analog signal.
+Since its inception, the station has been an NBC affiliate, while it has also broadcast programming from the traditional big four networks, until DuMont dissolved in 1955 and cable penetration in the early 1960s supplied multiple network affiliates from Lafayette, Baton Rouge, and Shreveport.
+W. H. Allen and Shreveport businessman T. B. Lanford were the original owners.
+Lanford bought Allen's portion in the station as well as its radio partners in 1957, and he held it through his firm, Red River Valley Broadcasting, until 1964, when it was sold to fellow NBC affiliate KPLC in Lake Charles.
+From 1954 until the early 1980s, KALB carried ABC programming such as Happy Days on a supplementary basis, just before competitor station (and eventual ABC affiliate) KLAX-TV (channel 31) signed on.
+Furthermore, from December 1970 to December 1971, KALB carried Sesame Street; the show was withdrawn due to listener protest, although over-the-air viewers could watch the program via WBRZ and eventually KLTM prior to KLPA's sign on.